 The ultrasound usually takes place around the 18th-20th week of pregnancy when the baby’s urinary system and other organs are more developed.
 But in many cases, the external sex organs are not easy to see during this initial ultrasound.
 If the baby happens to be turned, or the legs are positioned in a way that makes the gender difficult to determine, you will need to schedule a follow-up appointment and try again.

 One thing for expectant parents to consider is that the primary purpose of your 18-20th week ultrasound is not to determine the gender of the baby but to check development and health.
 Learning their gender is more of a bonus!

 Non-invasive Prenatal Testing

-Non-invasive prenatal testing, also known as NIPT, is a type of genetic blood testing offered to some pregnant women, typically after their 10th week of gestation.
-A NIPT will check for common chromosomal abnormalities that the baby may have.
+Noninvasive prenatal testing, also known as NIPT, is a type of genetic blood testing offered to some pregnant women, typically after their 10th week of gestation.
+A NIPT will check for common chromosomal and/or genetic abnormalities that the baby may have.
 The test is non-invasive because it only requires a simple blood draw from the mother, rather than more invasive procedures like amniocentesis or chorionic villus sampling.

 The reason that the mother’s blood can be used when testing the baby is due to the fetal DNA that is naturally present in a pregnant woman’s bloodstream.
-A non-invasive prenatal test will analyze a sample of the mother’s blood to detect the presence of certain genetic markers associated with chromosomal abnormalities, such as Down syndrome, Edwards syndrome, and Patau syndrome.
+A cell free DNA screening such as a NIPT test will analyze a sample of the mother’s blood to detect the presence of certain genetic markers associated with chromosomal abnormalities, such as Down syndrome, Edwards syndrome, and Patau syndrome.

 This blood test can also detect the gender of the baby, which may be helpful in cases where there is a risk of sex-linked genetic disorders.
 NIPT is a highly accurate screening test, with detection rates of 99% or higher for the conditions it screens for.